What Is Zeus the God of in Greek Mythology?

 In ancient Greek religion, symbols helped to establish the divine identities of the gods.
 These symbols were then reinforced by physical images, such as statuary, as well as literary representations, such as poetry and plays.

-Zeus’ symbols include the thunderbolt, the eagle, and the oak tree, all images associated with power and strength.
-Due to its divine connotations, lightning was seen by the Greeks as a significant meteorological event and places struck by lightning were believed to be holy.
+The symbols of Zeus, known as Jupiter among the Romans, include the thunderbolt, the eagle, and the oak tree, all images associated with power and strength.
+Due to its divine connotations, lightning was seen by the Greeks as a significant meteorological event, and places struck by a lightning bolt were believed to be holy.

 fuger jupiter enthroned zeus painting

-Jupiter Enthroned, by Heinrich Friedrich Füger, 18th and 19th centuries.
+Jupiter Enthroned, by Heinrich Friedrich Füger, c.
+18th or 19th century.
 Source: Museum of Fine Arts, Budapest

-In literature, the god Zeus often has one of several epithets — short, descriptive labels, linked to thunder, lightning, and clouds.
-The epic poet Homer describes him as “gatherer of clouds”, evoking the ancient image of Zeus as a god of the sky.
-Herodotus tells us that the most sacred place to worship Zeus was the mountain top — the point closest to the sky (Histories, 1.131).
+In literature, the god Zeus often has one of several epithets — short, descriptive labels linked to thunder, lightning bolts, and clouds.
+The epic poet Homer describes him as the “gatherer of clouds,” evoking the ancient image of Zeus as a god of the sky.
+Herodotus tells us that the most sacred place to worship Zeus was the mountaintop, the point closest to the sky (Histories, 1.131).

 colossal god zeus symbols

-Colossal marble head of Zeus, 2nd century BCE.
-Source: the National Archaeological Museum of Athens
+Colossal marble head of Zeus, c.
+2nd century BCE.
+Source: National Archaeological Museum of Athens

 My child, deep-thundering Zeus holds the ends of